raacz/neocitites-raacz/toki-pona/beginner-material/stories/story-42/page-4/en.md

 Father amused.
 "Valuable yellow metal!"

 "In the context of what could you want to destroy valuable yellow metal ah!
-Don't be obscene.
+Don't be strange.
 Money is good ah.
 Do not destroy!"

 "I communicated 'destroy.'
 I didn't communicate this: I get rid of the yellow metal."